Olanrewajuemmanuelabiodun/GRPO/README.md

 Note: The reward funtion does not include the following: reward for good reasoning, using the word wait, self-correction.
 This is done so the model can discover the aha moment.

+## Experiments
+All the experiments was done on Runpod using NVIDIA H100 80 GB SXM GPU.

+For the experiment Qwen2.5-3B-Instruct was used because it offers a strong balance between reasoning ability, stability, and compute efficiency.
+It is large enough to learn multi-step reasoning patterns needed for GRPO and gives a clean, structured starting policy for GRPO to improve rather than learn from scratch, but still small enough to train on limited GPU resources.
+A smaller model usually struggles with multi-step reasoning and collapses under RL reward noise.

+## Understanding the Key Parameters
+learning_rate = 5e-7: Very small learning rate for stability
+num_generations = 2: Number of completions generated per prompt for GRPO’s group comparison.
+More generations = better advantage estimates but more compute. beta = 0.001: KL divergence penalty weight.
+Keeps the policy close to the reference model. max_completion_length = 1024: Maximum tokens the model can generate per completion.
+Must be long enough for the model to “think” and produce an answer. max_steps = 20: Total training steps.
+The aha moment typically begins around step 100–200.
+Increasing the max_steps leads to more compute resources. save_steps = 1: Checkpoints are saved every 1 step, to inspect the model behavior at any point during training.

+## Further training

+To train the model further say max_steps = 500 which is the where the aha moment occur it is advised to use LLM parallelism tecnhiques to esnure distributed training.
+Training for max_steps = 500 on a single GPU will take days.
+One of the recommended way for the parallelism is using DeepSpeed and ensure ZeRO Stage 3 where the model parameters, gradients, and optimizer states are shards across all training GPUs.

+Say 4 GPUs, 3 of them will be use for training computation (forward pass, backward pass, optimizer step).
+And the remaining GPU is use by vLLM for generation.
+Where during each GRPO step, the training GPUs send prompts to the vLLM server, which generates the G completions in parallel using optimized inference.
+This separation is efficient because generation (autoregressive, memory-bandwidth bound) and training (compute-bound with gradient computation) have very different hardware utilization profiles.

+## Expected behavior if train for about 450 steps
+Early training (step ∼25–50): The model likely produces garbled or incorrectly formatted output.
+Format learning (step ∼50–100): The model uses <think> and <answer> tags correctly but its reasoning is primitive or incorrect.
+Verbal reasoning (step ∼100–150): The model begins to explain its thinking in natural language, trying different combinations of numbers.
+The aha moment (step ∼150–250): The model exhibits self-correction.
+Systematic reasoning (step ∼300–450): The model methodically tries combinations and evaluates them, demonstrating a programmatic approach.